Student demands

 Colleagues from across the University have come together to advance our thinking and approach to antiracism at Kent.
 This work has been facilitated by Nous, an external consultancy, which has provided a team of experts and a critical external eye.
 The project was guided by a steering group, chaired by Professor Georgina Randsley de Moura, with representation from Student Services, HR and Communications.
 The strategy development has been led by a wider reference group that included Kent Union, and academic, professional services (divisions and PSD), and commercial services colleagues.
 The perspectives and voices of the reference group in shaping the strategy have been crucial.

-A draft of the Antiracism Strategy is now being shared for engagement and input.
+The Antiracism Strategy was launched in July 2021.
 The strategy will enable us to prioritise the actions needed, to focus on the continual change needed, and to challenge accepted thinking and ways of working in all areas of our work.
 This is essential work to create a more inclusive community.

 2. Training